anielv95/llm-zoomcamp-aniel-notes/1-Introduction/1.2-Configuring-Your-Environment/notes.md

 # 1.2 Configuring Your Environment

-In this second section you're going to find:
+In this second section you're going to find

 1. How to configure github codespaces?
 2. What are the packages and libraries needed for this first module?